ravijo/baxter_moveit_tutorial/README.md

 *If you are using Baxter robot, package 'baxter_common' should be exisiting already*

 ## Compilation
-1. Make sure to download compelte repository.
+1. Make sure to download complete repository.
 Use `git clone` or download zip as per convenience
 1. Invoke `catkin` tool while inside ros workspace i.e., `catkin_make`

 ## Steps to run